phil88530/Simple-Email-Subscription/readme.txt

 3. what profile page looks like in widget demo3.png

 == Changelog ==
+= 2.3 =
+Replaced ui element for ul

 = 2.2 =
 * added unsubscribe email content modifiable in the widget pannel
 * added email subscription description modifiable in the widget pannel